-In the river Foron, mean values of parasite infection intensity per group and pathology severity developed in parallel to the PKD prevalence (Fig. 5).
-However, compared to the river Redon, parasite infection intensity and pathology severity were higher (Fig. 11).
+In the river Foron, parasite abundance and pathology severity developed in parallel to the PKD prevalence (Fig. 5).
+However, compared to the river Redon, parasite abundance and pathology severity were higher (Fig. 7).
 In 2011 and 2012, at the end of the study, fish showed still moderate pathological lesions (Fig. 5).
-Compared to the river Redon, pathological lesions were more severe over the whole study period and remained high until the end of the study (Fig. 11).
+Compared to the river Redon, pathological lesions were more advanced over the whole study period and remained to be high until the end of the study (Fig. 8).

-Fig.5: Foron, infection intensity of T. bryosalmonae parasites in the renal tissue (green bars), infection intensity of parasites was classified as 0 (no parasites), 1 (scattered parasites), 2 (few parasites), 3 (few to moderate numbers of parasites), 4 (moderate numbers of parasites), 5 (moderate to high numbers of parasites) and 6 (high numbers of parasites).
+Fig.5: Foron, abundance of T. bryosalmonae parasites in the renal tissue (green bars), abundance of parasites was classified as 0 (no parasites), 1 (scattered parasites), 2 (few parasites), 3 (few to moderate numbers of parasites), 4 (moderate numbers of parasites), 5 (moderate to high numbers of parasites) and 6 (high numbers of parasites).
 Severity of pathological lesions (red bars), histopathological lesions were graded as 0 (no), 1 (scattered), 2 (mild), 3 (mild to moderate), 4 (moderate), 5 (moderate to severe) or 6 (severe).

-Again, the quality of lesions changed by time, for the first three weeks in 2011 and 1012, all infected animals showed acute lesions, like vasculitis with thrombus formation, necrosis and hemorrhage in the renal interstitium and macrophage infiltration in the interstitium (granulomatous nephritis) (Table 2, Fig. 7).
-In the following weeks, quality of lesions changed towards chronic changes, like granulomatous nephritis, interstitial fibrosis and tubuloneogenesis (Fig. 8).
+Again, the quality of lesions changed by time, for the first three weeks in 2011 and 1012, all infected animals showed acute lesions, like vasculitis with thrombus formation, necrosis and hemorrhage in the renal interstitium and macrophage infiltration in the interstitium (granulomatous nephritis) (Table 2).
+In the following weeks, quality of lesions changed towards chronic changes, like granulomatous nephritis, interstitial fibrosis and tubuloneogenesis.
 In animals showing chronic renal lesions, T. bryosalmonae parasites were also visible in the tubular lumen, indicating a migration of the parasites from the renal interstitium towards the tubular lumen.
-Starting in the fourth week of the study, chronic active changes were already visible together with acute and chronic active changes was higher compared to animals from the river Redon at the same sampling times (Table 1, 2).
-This finding indicates a higher percentage of ongoing infections during the recovery process.
+Starting in the fourth week of the study, chronic active changes were already visible together with acute and chronic changes in the same group (Table 2).
+Additionally, percentage of animals showing chronic active changes was higher compared to animals from the river Redon at the same sampling times (Table 1, 2).
+This circumstance indicates a higher percentage of ongoing infections during recovery process.
 Additionally, 28% in 2011 and 23% of investigated animals in 2012 still showed acute renal lesions at the end of the sampling period, beginning of October (Table 2).
-Therefore, the recovery process characterized by shifting of renal lesions towards chronic changes and migration of parasites from the renal interstitium towards the tubular lumen from the renal lesions at the end of the sampling period, beginning of October (Table 2).
-Therefore, the recovery process characterized by shifting of renal lesions towards chronic changes and migration of parasites from the renal interstitium towards the tubular lumen, seems to be retarded in the river Foron in comparison to the river Redon.
+Therefore, recovery process characterized by shifting of renal lesions towards chronic changes and migration of parasites from the renal interstitium towards the tubular lumen towards the tubular lumen, seems to be retarded in the river Foron in comparison to the river Redon.

 Fig.6: Foron.
-Prevalence of PKD infections (white bars), prevalence of animals showing renal pathological lesions (black bars), parasite infection intensity (white circles) and severity of renal pathology (black triangles); results of 2011 are marked in light blue and results of 2012 are marked in light green.
+Prevalence of PKD infections (white bars), prevalence of renal pathological lesions (black bars), parasite abundance (white circles) and severity of renal pathology (black triangles); results of 2011 are marked in light blue and results of 2012 are marked in light green.